Fernando Garcia

 That is:

 Before moving on, we must notice that the in-medium eigenstates are not the same as the mass eigenstates.
-It is for this reason that we refer to $A $ as the induced mass.
+It is for this reason that we refer to A as the induced mass.

 The case of resonance